awsdocs/amazon-athena-user-guide/doc_source/s3-permissions.md

 # Access to Amazon S3<a name="s3-permissions"></a>

 You can grant access to Amazon S3 locations using identity\-based policies, bucket resource policies, or both\.
+Whenever you use IAM policies, make sure that you follow IAM best practices\.
+For more information, see [Security best practices in IAM](https://docs.aws.amazon.com/IAM/latest/UserGuide/best-practices.html) in the *IAM User Guide*\.

 For detailed information and examples about how to grant Amazon S3 access, see the following resources:
 + [Example Walkthroughs: Managing Access](https://docs.aws.amazon.com/AmazonS3/latest/dev/example-walkthroughs-managing-access.html) in the *Amazon Simple Storage Service Developer Guide*\.